 Members of the Chicago Elections Project include:

-Richard Anderson is postdoctoral fellow at Penn State University’s Humanities Institute.
-He holds a Ph.D in history from Princeton studying twentieth-century U.S. political, labor, and urban history.
-His book project, Windy City Spoils: Machine Politics and Urban Liberalism in Richard J. Daley’s Chicago, 1945-1976 traces the arc of postwar American liberalism and the Democratic Party through a close study of Chicago’s famous political machine.
+Richard Anderson is a Ph.D. candidate at Princeton History studying twentieth-century U.S. political, labor, and urban history.
+His dissertation, “The City That Worked: Machine Politics and Urban Liberalism in Chicago, 1945-1966,” examines the postwar history of Chicago’s Democratic political machine and its most powerful leader, Mayor Richard J. Daley.
 Anderson sits on the National Council on Public History’s Committee on Advocacy and co-edits the NCPH blog, History@Work.
 He is a contributor and chapter editor for American Yawp, an online, open-source college textbook.
 In 2014 Anderson served as a research resident at the National Public Housing Museum in Chicago.